My Amiga 600 Project: The Ups and Downs

 After purchasing and installing a few upgrades, I started to use my Amiga again and that’s when I noticed a problem with it.
 When I played games with music, like Lemmings 2 and Lotus III, I kept hearing distortion and pops in the sound channels.
 I initially thought it was due to the crap TV I had my Amiga hooked up to, but having got an Amiga RGB to SCART cable with sound composite (as I was previously using the RF port) and hooked it up to a decent TV, the sound distortions were still there.

 I reached out to Dan Wood who amazingly replied and he told me to get my Amiga ‘recapped’.
-Recapped, also known as recapping, is a process whereby the capacitors on the PCB motherboard are replaced because they are old and don’t work as effective as they once did.
+Recapped, also known as recapping, is a process whereby the capacitors on the PCB motherboard are replaced because they are old and don’t work as effectively as they once did.

 Nevertheless, there I was with an Amiga with a sound distortion problem and a broken IDE connector for my internal Compact Flash hard disk.
 By this time, having bought upgrades from AmigaKit, I knew they offered Amiga repair services, more specifically, IDE Connector replacement and Amiga 600 Audio Repair.
 So, on Thursday 17th August 2017, I bought these two services from the AmigaKit website, with collection/return courier services and insurance, all in all, £84.59 (£37.73 of that is shipping and insurance).